 Giving Compass’ Take:

-• The Bridgespan Group celebrates the five decades that Sesame Street has been influencing young children across the country, framing it as a nonprofit-driven success story.
+• The Bridgespan Group celebrates the five decades that Sesame Street has spent influencing young children across the country.

 • The reach of Sesame Street has been remarkable, and not always seen as a sure thing.
 What can foundations and individual donors learn from the way it scaled, along with its initial funding?